 Houston, Texas—a common tourist destination in the state—sees its fair share of recreational vehicle (or RV) accidents every year on highways and other roadways.
 RV accidents can result in serious injuries and damages, in part because of the extremely large size of these vehicles.
 Although RVs vary in their overall sizes and weights, many RVs are every bit as large and as heavy as 18-wheeler tractor-trailers or passenger buses.
 Many times new or inexperienced drivers are driving these vehicles.

-Under Texas law, a driver must possess either a to operate an oversized RV on a Texas roadway or highway.
+Under Texas law, a driver must possess either a Class A or a Class B license to operate an oversized RV on a Texas roadway or highway.
 However, not every state in the country has this requirement, and when unqualified drivers/tourists hit Texas roads, they can cause severe accidents with other motor vehicles.

 If you were injured in an RV motor vehicle accident that a negligent recreational vehicle driver caused, you may file a personal injury claim or lawsuit for your damages.
-The experienced team of Houston personal injury lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, has helped recover compensation for injured victims for more than 2 decades.
-Our intake department is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or contact us now by .
+The experienced team of Houston personal injury lawyers and legal professionals at Stewart J. Guss, Attorney at Law, has helped recover compensation for injured victims for more than 2 decades.
+Our intake department is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or contact us now by CLICKING HERE.

 We understand that injuries sustained in serious motor vehicle accidents often require long recovery times.
 Our knowledgeable team of attorneys and legal professionals can review your case to determine damages you can request recovering for.
 If so, our lawyers can pursue a settlement on your behalf—all while you recover from your injuries.
 If the insurance company chooses not to offer a favorable settlement, our lawyers can file a legal complaint on your behalf and litigate your case through the court system.